-theninjareader asked: Hey Sarah.
+theninjareader-deactivated20140 said: Hey Sarah.
 I'm writing a post on heroic ladies in YA and I wondered, what traits in an MC do you consider heroic?
 And what examples can you give of heroic ladies in YA?

 Hey there.
 Thank you for asking this question, because I love talking about awesome ladies, especially awesome ladies in YA.
 And I am very, very glad to see people talking about them!
 The ladies sure could use it.

 But I must be careful in answering this, too.